 Restaurant workers have fast-paced jobs that require many hours of standing up, working around hot stovetops and ovens, and using sharpened kitchen tools.
-If you have suffered a serious injury working in a Raleigh restaurant, such as a severe burn or deep cut, you should receive paid medical care and income replacement benefits through your restaurant employer’s workers’ compensation insurance.
+If you have suffered a serious injury while working in a Raleigh restaurant, such as a severe burn or deep cut, you should receive paid medical care and income replacement benefits through your restaurant employer’s workers’ compensation insurance.
 If you are denied benefits, it’s important to understand the reason.

 You should speak with our experienced Raleigh workers’ compensation attorneys about your rights if your employer is disputing your right to benefits after a restaurant injury.
-Our lawyers at Younce, Vtipil, & Baznik, P.A., have decades of experience handling North Carolina workers’ compensation appeals.
+Our lawyers at Younce, Vtipil, Baznik & Banks, P.A., have decades of experience handling North Carolina workers’ compensation appeals.
 We will answer your questions and explain whether you have a valid claim for compensation.
-Attorneys Robert C. “Chip” Younce Jr. and David E. Vtipil are both board certified specialists in worker compensation law.
+Attorneys Robert C. “Chip” Younce Jr. and David E. Vtipil are both board-certified specialists in worker compensation law.
 Board certification by the North Carolina State Bar signifies that an attorney has attained additional education and passed a written examination in a particular area of law.

 Worker’s Comp Benefits for Injured Workers in Restaurants

-An injured restaurant worker may qualify to receiver workers’ compensation benefits starting in the second week that he or she is out of work.
+An injured restaurant worker may qualify to receive workers’ compensation benefits starting in the second week that he or she is out of work.
 Unfortunately, some restaurants try to deny valid workplace injury claims.

 Injured restaurant workers who have been denied benefits have a legal right to appeal the denial.
 Some hospitality and food service industry workers do not collect the workers’ comp benefits they deserve because they try to work through North Carolina’s complicated workers’ compensation appeals process without help.

 Depending on the facts of your restaurant injury, our attorneys will: